michael-gann/buttery/readme.md

 ## Stretch Goals - Future Ideas

 - Search recipes
-- Recipes can be public/private to allow ability to share/modify recipes with other users?
+- Recipes can be public/private to allow ability to share/modify recipes with other users
 - comment/add notes to recipes
-- (Favorite sections?)
+- Favorites
 - recipe categories
+- different measurement units conversion

 # Routes
 Mostly RESTful endpoints for buttery.
 Data api endpoints are prepended with /api and follow RESTful convention except where a more descriptive name is... well, more descriptive.